Board Certified in Forensic Psychology, ABPP

 Board Certified in Assessment Psychology, ABAP

 Richard Frederick, Ph.D. is a licensed clinical psychologist.
 He graduated from Oklahoma State University with a PhD in Clinical Psychology in 1986.
 He also completed a Master’s degree in Mathematics (with an emphasis in statistics) from Texas A&M University in 2004.
 He has been licensed in Missouri to practice psychology for over 25 years.
-He is also licensed to practice psychology in Minnesota, Oklahoma, Arkansas, Florida, Iowa, Kansas, Texas, Wisconsin, and Louisiana.
+He is also licensed to practice psychology in Minnesota, Oklahoma, Arkansas, Florida, Iowa, Kansas, Texas, Wisconsin, Louisiana, and Michigan.

 Dr. Frederick completed his post-doctoral internship in clinical psychology at the Bethesda Naval Hospital as a Navy Lieutenant.
 He retired from the US Naval Reserve in 2008 at the rank of Captain, with 6 years of active service and 17 years of reserve duty.
 In his last tour of duty, he was the head of the mental health department at Naval Hospital Jacksonville, Florida, where for two years he directed mental health services for the Navy and Coast Guard for the state of Florida and southern Georgia.
 He was mobilized for duty four times and was deployed for Operation Iraqi Freedom with with the Combat Stress Unit of the I Marine Expeditionary Force.